Toward Butler's conjecture: Introduction

 \end{thm}

 To prove Theorem~\ref{thm: first main, F-expansion}, we introduce intricate relations between two (generalized) modified Macdonald polynomials: the column exchange rule (Proposition~\ref{lem: column exchange}) and Proposition~\ref{lem: main LLT lemma}.
-As a byproduct, we obtain (positive) monomial symmetric function expansion for $\I_{\lambda,\mu}[X;q,t]$ in terms of Butler words (Corollary~\ref{Cor: m-expansion}).
-It also follows that $\I_{\lambda,\mu}[X;1,1]=h_{(2,1^{n-2})}[X]$, which only depends on the size $|\lambda|=|\mu|=n$ (Corollary~\ref{Cor: h21111 at q=t=1}).
+As a byproduct, we obtain a (positive) monomial symmetric function expansion for $\I_{\lambda,\mu}[X;q,t]$ defined over Butler words (Corollary~\ref{Cor: m-expansion}).
+It also follows that $\I_{\lambda,\mu}[X;1,1]=h_{(2,1^{n-2})}[X]$, which depends only on the size $|\lambda|=|\mu|=n$ (Corollary~\ref{Cor: h21111 at q=t=1}).
 Here, $h_\lambda$ denotes the complete homogeneous symmetric function.
-This is reminiscent of the fact that for any partition $\mu\vdash n$, $\widetilde{H}_\mu[X;1,1]=h_{(1^n)} [X]$.
-This corollary is also consistent with $\frac{n!}{2}$-conjecture.
+This is reminiscent of the fact that for any partition $\mu\vdash n$, $\widetilde{H}_\mu[X;1,1]=h_{(1^n)}[X]$.
+This corollary is also consistent with the $\frac{n!}{2}$ conjecture.